01 Sep Lonely at times, inspiring more often – Brent Kempton, 2012

 Sable survives.
 We need to protect it and help it where and when we can.

 Image above: Brent demonstrates a weather balloon launch for a gathering of visitors and media people.
+Among the visitors are Nova Scotia Premier John Buchanan and Governor General of Canada Edward Schreyer.

 Prepared for the Friends of the Green Horse Society, September 2012